Sayli29/supabase-react/README.md

 npm run dev
 ```

-This will start a development server, and you can access the app in your web browser by visiting `http://localhost:3000`.
+This will start a development server provided by Vite, and you can access the app in your web browser by visiting `http://localhost:3000`.

 ## Contributing